dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > Ensure that `csr-active-config` in `Config.plist -> NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82` is greater than `00000000` (SIP Enabled).
 I've set it partially enabled without kext signing `03000000`.
 Check this [part](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/post-issues.html#disabling-sip) of the OpenCore Guide to see the different settings

 Reboot your system and test with Intel Power Gadget to see if your system still throttles.
-If all goes well, you have just enhanced your system performance.
-Run several Geekbenches and see how your machine performs against others in its class.
+Run several Geekbenches and measure how well your machine performs against others in its class.

 > `Debug:`  If turbo fails to load on boot, add `VoltageShift.kext` to `EFI\OC\kexts` and install it to `Config.plist -> Kernel -> Add`.